 - It could darken your brand image and reputation as a company.

-- It can mean a major loss to the traffic, as your hard-earned visitors are being redirected.
+- It can mean a major loss to your traffic, as your hard-earned visitors are redirected.

 - Lesser traffic may result in a decreased sale.
 Thus, affecting your top line.